 This move also has been an occasion to reflect on the many trials our ancestors endured in their own moves and migrations so many years before us, as they left the familiar for places unknown in search of a better life and greater opportunities.
 The risks we take and sacrifices we make today pale when placed next to theirs.

 Take my great-great grandmother, Catherine (O’Grady) Perrotin.
-When she was barely a teenager, poor and hungry, she and her older sister left their home in Waterford, Ireland, almost 200 years ago and sailed to New York in search of a better quality of life.
+When she was barely a teenager, poor and hungry, she and her older sister left their home in Waterford, Ireland, almost 200 years ago and sailed to America in search of a better quality of life.
 Catherine had no idea where life would take her, but she trusted in God that all would go well.

 |Catherine Perrotin built this house in Ruardean, Gloucestershire,

 for her family.
 Wanting them to remember their origins, she